Q: What resources does the BOKS program offer?

-A: BOKS offers both in person and Virtual Training.
+A: BOKS offers both in person and Virtual (online) Training.
 In person training dates are posted on our website.
+We also offer workshops virtually to engage your team or district.
+The topics of these sessions can range based on your needs.
 If you are interested in scheduling a BOKS Training for your district or organization, please reach out for more information.

 Q: What happens when BOKS needs to run inside because of weather?

 A: The programming anticipates the need for indoor activity.
 There are lesson plans that take into account varying school space (i.e. no gym, utilizing classroom space and hallways).